 I am very careful with how I proceed with open feedings, I don’t do it often, and I only did it this year because the weather in my corner of Newfoundland for the month of April has been absolute garbage.
 Without some help from me, feeding both pollen supplement and syrup, it would take my bees half the summer to build up strong.

-P.S.: Even though it might feel good, leaving sugar out for bubble bees or any kind of bee is generally not a good idea outside of certain controlled beekeeping practices.
+P.S.: Even though it might feel good, leaving sugar out for bubble bees or any kind of bee or pollinator is generally not a good idea outside of certain controlled beekeeping practices.